logseq/docs/db-version.md

 ## CLI

-NOTE: This refers to the old CLI which will soon be replaced by https://github.com/logseq/logseq/pull/12340

-TODO: Update this section

-The `logseq` [CLI](https://en.wikipedia.org/wiki/Command-line_interface) provides commands to interact with desktop DB graphs and local graphs from the command line.
+The `logseq` [CLI](https://en.wikipedia.org/wiki/Command-line_interface) provides commands to interact with DB graphs from the command line.
 The CLI works independent of the Logseq app and makes Logseq features available for automation on CI/CD platforms like [Github Actions](https://github.com/features/actions).
-For example, a DB graph could have a Markdown export created on every push to Github.
-Some CLI commands also interact with the current DB graph if the [HTTP API Server](https://docs.logseq.com/#/page/local%20http%20server) is turned on.
-The CLI provides the following commands including:
+For example, a DB graph could have a query run on every push to Github.

-* list - List local graphs
-* show - Show DB graph(s) info
-* search - Search DB graph like grep
-* query - Query DB graph(s)
-* export - Export DB graph as Markdown
-* export-edn - Export DB graph as EDN
-* import-edn Import into DB graph with EDN
-* append - Append text to current page
-* mcp-server - Run a MCP server
-* validate - Validate DB graph

-Read the [CLI's homepage](https://www.npmjs.com/package/@logseq/cli) to learn more.
+Install the CLI by installing the application from https://github.com/logseq/logseq/releases/tag/nightly.
+Read the [CLI's homepage](https://github.com/logseq/logseq/blob/master/docs/cli/logseq-cli.md) to learn more.

+NOTE: There was an [old CLI](https://www.npmjs.com/package/@logseq/cli) which has some capabilities that may not be found in the current CLI.

 ## Additional Links
 * https://discuss.logseq.com/t/introducing-newtags-with-examples/32310 - Helpful tutorial on tags